Follow-On Public Offer (FPO)

 If you're considering investing in an FPO, here’s how you can go about it:

-2. Open a Demat account: To receive shares, you must have an active Demat account.
-If you don't already have one, you can open it with a registered Depository Participant (DP).
+Open a Demat Account – Ensure that you have an active Demat account since shares from the FPO are credited there.
+In case you do not have one already, you can get it opened through a registered Depository Participant (DP).

 Examples of FPOs